 Our International Program was established in response to a request for assistance from the Solomon Islands in 1991 and has since expanded to encompass a broad range of capacity-building activities in the region.

-The services offered by the International Program reflect the multidisciplinary nature of our work undertaken and includes mentoring and technical support in relation to:
+The services offered by our International Program reflect the multidisciplinary nature of our work undertaken and includes mentoring and technical support in relation to:

 - policy and law reform